tsykoduk/greg.nokes.name/_posts/2010-08-14-building-an-archlinux-hosting-box.md

 <a href="http://greg.nokes.name/wp-content/uploads/2010/08/Other-Linux-2.6.x-kernel-64-bit-3.png"><img class="alignnone size-full wp-image-15328" title="Other Linux 2.6.x kernel 64-bit-3" src="http://greg.nokes.name/wp-content/uploads/2010/08/Other-Linux-2.6.x-kernel-64-bit-3.png" alt="woot!" width="183" height="98" /></a>

 You'll want to choose a mirror to download from.
 Try and make a sane choice.
 The archlinux.org one is throttled, so it will be rather slow.
-I personally like kernel.org, but your milage may vary.
+I personally like kernel.org, but your milage may vary

 You'll be prompted to set you clock next.
 I suggest choosing your timezone, and then setting your system clock to UTC.
 I normally tell it to just use NTP, and go with it after that.